How to Get a Mortgage with a High DTI Ratio (2024 Update)

 Some guidelines exist to help both lenders and borrowers better understand DTI ratio requirements.

-• The FDIC suggests that for front–end DTI, lenders prefer 28% or less.
+• For front-end DTI, the Federal Deposit Insurance Corporation (FDIC) suggests that lenders prefer 28% or less.[2]

 • For back-end DTI, which includes all of your monthly debts, Fannie Mae's guidelines suggest a ceiling of 36%.
 However, some borrowers secure loans with DTI ratios up to 45%, especially if they have solid credit scores and a large nest egg.[3]